Children and people under the age of 18 should be looking to keep active for 60 minutes a day.

 - for ideas, information and updates follow the Healthy Lifestyles Team Facebook page

-If you don’t have access to the internet but would still like help and information phone 01273 294 589 or send an email to email@example.com
+If you don’t have access to Facebook or the internet but would still like help and information phone 01273 294 589 or send an email to email@example.com.

-- go for a walk, jog or run as a family, making sure you follow social distancing measures, you could also join the Healthwalks Spring Lockdown Walking Challenge
+- go for a walk, jog, run as a family, making sure you abide by the social distancing measures - you could also join the Healthwalks Spring Lockdown Walking Challenge

-- younger children can play in the house and outside space if you have some, play activities like den building, dressing up role play, and obstacle courses all involve physical activity
+- for younger children playing in the house and outside garden space if you have some, play activities like den building, dressing up role play or obstacle courses

-- make sure children and young people have active breaks away from computers, this can also be for the whole family who maybe working online, make sure they take active breaks to break up times of sitting down too much
+- make sure children and young people have active breaks, away from screens, this can also be for the whole family who maybe working online, make sure they take active breaks to break up times of sedentary behaviour i.e sitting down too much

 - practicing throwing and catching

 - adapting a hard back book into a tennis racket to practice striking and fielding activities with a rolled up sock

 The Youth Sport Trust provide lots of resources on online, and your child’s schools will also have resources and ideas on their websites and virtual learning platforms.